JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 9. public final `invoke` of type `(<params>,Ljava/lang/Object;)Ljava/lang/Object;`. `<params>` are erased.
 10. public final `invoke` of type `(<params>,Lkotlin/coroutines/Continuation;)Ljava/lang/Object;`. `<params>` are unerased.
-11. public or package-private constructor: `<init>` of type `(<captured-variables>,Lkotlin/coroutines/Continuation;)V`, where we call `SuspendLambda`'s constructor with arity and completion and initlialize captured variables.
+11. public or package-private constructor: `<init>` of type `(<captured-variables>,Lkotlin/coroutines/Continuation;)V`, where we call `SuspendLambda`'s constructor with arity and completion and initialize captured variables.
 As for suspending lambdas, the compiler knows the function's arity, but the completion is provided as an argument to the constructor.

 FIXME: There is a massive amount of bugs because of this implementation.
 For example, local suspend functions can hardly be recursive.